-Haemorrhoids develop due to a weakening of the supportive tissue inside the anus.
+Haemorrhoids develop due to a weakening of the supportive tissue inside the anal canal.

-Certain factors place extra pressure on the blood vessels in the anus, causing haemorrhoids to become enlarged.
-These include:
+Certain factors place extra pressure on the blood vessels in the anal canal, causing them to become enlarged and engorged, forming haemorrhoids.
+These factors include:

 - being overweight